JabboRamirez/BikeSharing/README.md

 ## Project

 This is data visualization with Tableau for a bike sharing program in New York City.
 Analyze de data and find out how the bike share business runs in NYC.
 A strong and clear story, backed-up by data we can create a proposal on how the business could work in other cities as well.
+[Here is My Dashboard](https://public.tableau.com/app/profile/jabbo.ramirez/viz/NYCCitiBikeModule14/NYCCitiBike?publish=yes)

 ## Results